Tax planning for high earners

 Maximum pension contributions for high earners

-For several years the allowance had been stuck at £40,000, meaning you could pay in £32,000 and the government would add £8,000 in tax relief on top.
+Before 6 April 2023, when the annual pension allowance was £40,000, you could pay in £32,000 and the government would add £8,000 in tax relief on top.
 Now you could pay in up to £48,000 and the government will add £12,000 in tax relief on top.
 Higher and additional rate taxpayers can claim back up to a further £15,000.
 To get tax relief, your personal contributions can’t be any higher than your earnings, or £3,600 if this is greater.
 If your 'adjusted income' is over £260,000 your annual allowance could be as little as £10,000.

 Tax planning strategies for higher earners